AiningWang/Library-Checkout-System/README.md

 ## Purpose
 * Implement user login, books search and checkout, user history with PHP and MySQL
-* Handle security issues include: SQL injection, malicous use input, session hijacking
+* Handle security issues include: SQL injection, malicous use input, cross-site scripting attacks
 * Use CSS and MUI framework to keep page in good style

 ## Tool